Selective electrochemical separation and recovery of lithium and other metals using tailored monolith electrodes

 - High space-time yields

-- Minimized pressure drop and hydraulic energy requirements
+- Minimized pressure drop, thus reducing hydraulic energy requirements

 - Production of large volumes of high purity CRM concentrates in a more energy-efficient way